peter-zhang-chem/peter-zhang-chem.github.io/_posts/2024-11-27-biosim-onboarding.md

 The `-o ServerAliveInterval=60` option sends a keepalive message to the server every 60 seconds, prevent you from disconnected when idel.

 I recommend to add the ssh command to your bash resource file `.bashrc` or `.zshrc` if you are on Mac.
 Nevigate to the file by typing: `vim ~/.bashrc`, add `alias sshccr=ssh -i your-key-name your-username@vortex-future.ccr.buffalo.edu -o ServerAliveInterval=60'`, then activate it by typing `source ~/.bashrc` or restart the terminal.
-Be sure to not delete or change anything else in your bash resource file.
+Now you can log into CCR by typing sshccr instead of the whole command. ***Be sure to not delete or change anything else in your bash resource file.***
 {: #myid .alert .alert-info .p-3 .mx-2 mb-3}

 To get to our group project directory: